 The feeling of jealousy harbored by your mom towards you is more intense if you’re a girl.
 Because let’s admit it, a mom easily gets jealous of her daughter more than she may be of her son.
 Some moms hate the fact that their daughter is smarter, prettier, and has a better life than them.
 Ideally, daughters look up to their mothers as their ultimate role models.
 But ungrateful and jealous mothers deserve a special spot on the list of signs that your mom hates you.

 13. She Doesn’t Care

-She’s not happy when you’re happy, but she’s not either when you’re sad.
+She’s not happy when you’re happy, but she’s not, either, when you’re sad.
 She just can’t care less.
 But you have to differentiate moms who don’t care from the ones who just don’t show it on their faces, yet their actions speak louder.
-We’re deeply sorry for you to grow up in a house where you don’t feel at home.
+We’re deeply sorry that you grow up in a house where you don’t feel at home.
 Normally you’ll feel neglected, but you have the option to choose self-love over everything.

 14. Dismiss Your Negative Feelings

 If you have a hard time expressing your negative feelings, check your relationship with your mom.
 Do her treatments towards you somehow train you to bury your negative emotions?
 Or does she intend to give you the cold shoulder whenever you want to share your feelings?
 Try to express your negative feelings healthily with your trustworthy friends, or seek professional help if you find it necessary.

 Let’s admit it; we are all a little bit gossipy.
 Discussing people’s private lives is somewhat fun, especially if their lives seem too good to be true, but not when it’s your mom who gossips about you.
 She should be the one who is proud of you for every milestone in your life.
 A mom who talks behind your back is the mixture of an unsupportive and jealous mom in one body.

 Can therapy help repair the relationship between a mother and child who have a strained relationship?